Arrival city for program and where you will spend the majority of your trip.

-They will be eating most meals at home base.
-Breakfast is usually cereal or bagels; students will pack their own sandwiches for lunch on mornings of service work.
+Students will be eating most meals at Towson University.
+Students will pack their own sandwiches and snacks for lunch on mornings of service work.
 Dinner consists of a variety of different foods and American favorites.
 Groups occasionally go out to restaurants to experience local cuisine, which is covered in the trip cost.
-Meals overall are high-energy and nutritious, many times made with locally grown vegetables and regional ingredients.
 Most dietary restrictions can be accommodated for; there will be a vegetarian/vegan/seafood-free option if required.

 Students will be able to drink water from the tap during this program, but they will have the option to buy bottled water if they prefer.
 As Baltimore is in a hot climate, we require that every student has a refillable water bottle on hand at all times to stay hydrated.
 Water coolers will be provided at the worksite to keep students hydrated, and drinking water is encouraged and required by staff.

-Students will be staying at the Rustic Pathways home base each night in bunk beds with separate rooms for boys and girls.
-The base is located in a residential neighborhood; staff will be on site at all times and stay overnight with the students.
-Students are not allowed to leave the property unaccompanied, and will be “locked in” at designated times each night.
+Students will be staying at Towson University in the residence halls with separate rooms for boys and girls.
+Staff will be on site at all times and stay overnight with the students.
+Students are not allowed to leave the property unaccompanied, and will be “in for the night” at designated times each night.